-152 Modern Dance I
+152 Modern Dance I 1 Credit Hour 2 Billable Contact Hours

-Prerequisite: RDG 090 and ENGL 090 or qualifying score on COMPASS or ACT tests r
+Prerequisite: RDG 090 and ENGL 090 or qualifying score on COMPASS or ACT tests

 The purpose of this course is to introduce the student to the principles of modern dance techniques designed for the inexperienced dancer.
 Toning, stretching and strengthening exercises are incorporated to promote the investigation of the body's overall range of motion.
 Music accompaniment may be utilized to complement the movement.
 Emphasis is on personal growth with each class and assignment being a new challenge.
 Attire, terminology, and health and safety issues are explained and discussed.
 Written and skills tests are part of this course.
 Due to the fact that modern dance can be aerobic, a medical release may be required.
 This class may be repeated for credit twice (total 3 credits).